FamilySearch/fs-js-lite/README.md

 between page loads.
 See the [node sample app](https://github.com/FamilySearch/fs-pedigree-browser-node) for an example of how this can be done with [Express](http://expressjs.com/).

+You can also use a mixed approach to authentication by beginning in the browser with the redirect to familysearch.org and handling the response on the server.

 ### Requests

 ```js